OpenSimulationInterface/open-simulation-interface/doc/commenting.rst

 - We use the so called `"APA style" <https://apastyle.apa.org/>`_ from the American Psychological Association for referencing.
 - In the references list, the number in brackets [#] is followed by a full citation.
 - For writing the title in italic, use <em>title</em>.
+- If the list contains more than one entry, add " \n " at the end of the line to create a line break within the list.
 - Author names are written as <surname>, <initial(s)> like Authorname, A. A.
 - Editor names are written as <initial(s)> <surname> like B. B. Editorname.
 - Naming pages at the end is optional to enable finding in long texts or for direct citations.